takatz28/HOMeR-Hardware-OMR/README.md

 ## Setup Instructions
 1. Download the required software.
 2. Clone the repository.
 3. Open the _HOMeR.mlapp_ within the HOMeR folder.
+Ensure that the current workspace is the HOMeR folder.
 4. Select sheet music image(s) to be read, then click on the _Read_ _Score_ button.
 5. Once the processing is complete, open Xilinx SDK.
 When prompted for the workspace, select the _OrganNotes.sdk_ folder.
 6. Connect the Zybo board to the computer using a micro-USB cord.
 Insert one end of an AUX cord to the HPH OUT port of the board, and the other to the speaker.